Impartial geodetic building games on graphs: Games on graph families

 Suppose that $n$ is even and $n\ge 6$.
 We show that the second player has a winning strategy.
 The second player can ensure that $c$ is chosen in the first two moves.
 The second player can partition the remaining $n-2$ vertices into adjacent pairs.
 The second player always selects the pair of the vertex chosen by the first player until four vertices---two pairs---remain.
 The second player now wins by the usual endgame.

 Now suppose that $n$ is odd and $n\ge 6$.
-Let $s$ denote the stone from $*1$.
 We will show that the second player has a winning strategy for $\GEN(W_n) + *1$.
+Let $s$ denote the only available move in $*1$.
 Since $n$ is odd, $n-1$ is even and the second player can partition the $n-1$ vertices on the rim into adjacent pairs.
 The second player will pair $c$ and $s$ to complete the pairing.
-The second player will choose the pair of the element that was immediately played by the first player until there are eight elements left.
+The second player will choose the pair of the vertex that was immediately played by the first player until there are eight elements left, where an element is either a vertex or $s$.
 Let $S$ be the set of remaining eight unselected elements.
 We now do a case analysis for the remainder of the game.

 {\sl Case I:} The elements $c$ and $s$ are not in $S$.
-Then the second player continues to take the pair of the previously played element until there are four unchosen vertices remaining, and then the second player wins by the usual endgame.
+Then the second player continues to take the pair of the previously played vertex until there are four unchosen vertices remaining, and then the second player wins by the usual endgame.

 {\sl Case II:} The elements $c$ and $s$ are in $S$.

 {\sl Case IIA:} The first player chooses either $c$ or $s$ as the first choice from $S$.
 Then the second player chooses whichever of $c$ or $s$ remains, continues to take the pair of the previously played vertex until there are four unchosen vertices remaining, and then wins by the usual endgame.